riscv-europe/riscv-europe-summit-templates/README.md

  - The footer on odd pages shall have:

-   - On the left "RISC-V Summit Europe, Barcelona, 5-9th June 2023" in 9 pt italics.
+   - On the left "RISC-V Summit Europe, Paris, 12-15th June 2025" in 9 pt italics.

    - On the right, the page number, in non italics bold 9 pt.